NetEng-Pro/netwk-pro-web/legal/TERMS.md

 ### 1. Introduction

-Welcome to Network Engineering Pro ("NetEng-Pro"), a Free/Libre and Open Source Software Community.
+Welcome to Network Pro ("NetEng-Pro"), a Free/Libre and Open Source Software Community.
 By accessing or using any of our platforms, you agree to be bound by these Terms and Conditions ("T&C").
 If you do not agree to these terms, you must refrain from using our services. _In this document, "Network